 Description

 This attack abuses design or implementation flaws in cryptographic protocols to reinstall an already-in-use key.
 This resets the key’s associated parameters such as transmit nonces and receive replay counters.
-As you know all protected Wi-Fi networks use the 4-way handshake to generate a fresh session key.
+As you know, all protected Wi-Fi networks use the 4-way handshake to generate a fresh session key.
 As described earlier in section IV-part C, The 4-way handshake provides mutual authentication and session key agreement.
 Together with (AES)-CCMP, a data-confidentiality and integrity protocol, it forms the foundation of the 802.11i amendment.
-4-way handshake is a process after association of the client to the Access Point, and after that Group by handshake will happen.
+A 4-way handshake is a process after the association of the client to the Access Point, and after that Group handshake will happen.
 Since its first introduction in 2003, under the name WPA, this core part of the 802.11i amendment has remained free from attacks except for known weaknesses of 802.11i are in (WPA-)TKIP.
 However, now it has been proved that the 4-way handshake is vulnerable to a key reinstallation attack.

 Attack steps

-In 4-way handshake architecture, there are three different key reinstallation attack scenarios base on the following vulnerable components [31]:
+In 4-way handshake architecture, there are three different key reinstallation attack scenarios based on the following vulnerable components [31]:

 1- Typical PTK 4-Way Handshake between AP and a client